nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 * Edward Thorndike's studies on cat behavior shows that behaviors that result in favorable outcomes are more repeated than behaviors that result in unfavorable outcomes.
 * A **habit** is a behavior that has been repeated enough times to become automatic.
-    * Useful actions are reinforced into habits through a "try, fail, learn, try differently" feedback loop.
+    * Useful actions are reinforced into habits through a *try, fail, learn, try differently* feedback loop.
 * Brain activity decreases as it learns the cues that predict success, applying automatic solutions when the conditions are right.
     * The conscious mind can only pay attention to one problem at a time.
-    * "Habits reduce cognitive load and free up mental capacity, so you can allocate your attention to other tasks."
+    * Habits reduce cognitive load and free up mental capacity, so you can allocate your attention to other tasks.
     * Habits free your mind to focus on new challenges, allowing you to solve problems with as minimal energy and effort as possible.

 <br />